-LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification of the crossing which is the opposite side to the main conurbation.
+LAA Ref Location n Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints future development with Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA314 Retford Land north of Grove Road, East of ECML 6.65 160 Agriculture good connectivity.
+NCC Highways comments: I would strongly recommend that the Railway Inspectorate and Network Rail are consulted.
+It is presumed that Network Rail would wish to close the level crossing.
+Furthermore, the site is to the east of the crossing which is the opposite side to the main conurbation.
 Therefore, the vast majority of pedestrians would likely need to cross the track on foot at grade.
 There is very little in walking distance in an easterly direction The site access would need to be located away from the level crossing to ensure ample visibility is available for emerging vehicles and such that turning vehicles' do not interrupt the free flow of traffic in close proximity to the barriers.
 A 2.0m wide footway will be required between the site access and the existing footway on the west side of the crossing.
 This does not appear achievable without amendments to the level crossing.
 The site should also be accessed for all traffic via LAA034.
 A Transport Assessment would be required.
+No constraints identified Development of the site in isolation would be contrary to policy with regard to paragraph 91 of the NPPF (planning policies and decisions should aim to achieve healthy, inclusive and safe place) because the site is detached from the settlement.
+Unsuitable for residential development due to unresolved access concerns related to the level crossing, and the site's separation from the settlement boundary.
+Inappropriate due to proximity of level crossing.
+Greenfield The site is surrounded by open countryside.
+Development would not form a logical extension to the settlement.
+No known nature conservation constraints or heritage constraints.
+Available Unsuitable for residential development due to unresolved access concerns related to the level crossing, and the site's separation from the settlement boundary.
+Discounted at stage 1 LAA assessment